Covariance Propagation and Stabilization for Tube-Based Stochastic MPC under Parametric and Additive Uncertainties: Introduction

 Multiplicative uncertainties in linear dynamics have a long history, see \cite{Boyd1994} for early references.
 Restricting our attention to discrete-time systems, the work \cite{Li2005} should be mentioned, where a framework is presented for the design of a feedback controller and an estimator using LMIs.
 The more recent work \cite{Gravell2021} presented a framework for the infinite-horizon linear quadratic regulator problem with multiplicative noise.
-These works, in addition to the results in \cite{Boyd1994} and most of the works in the literature, consider affine type of multiplicative uncertainties.
-This paper addresses a more general setting considering random matrices that are not necessarily affine in the parametric uncertainties.
-Mean Square Stability (MSS) of such systems (with state and input stochastic uncertainties) have been addressed in \cite{HOSOE2019}, where the authors derive necessary and sufficient conditions allowing to design a state feedback control to ensure MSS for the closed-loop system.
+Vectorized second-moment dynamics have also been used in identification-oriented works for linear systems with multiplicative noise, see for instance \cite{Xing2020ACC,Xing2022AUT}.
+Mean Square Stability (MSS) of systems with state and input stochastic uncertainties has been addressed in \cite{HOSOE2019}, where the authors derive necessary and sufficient conditions allowing to design a state feedback control to ensure MSS for the closed-loop system.
 Since this work is closely related to our results, related comparisons will be presented.